indra-ehep/KinFit_Skim/CBA_Skim/README.md

 ### Local processing

-Once the repository is downloaded in a `lxplus` machine, the skim file processing can be in three simple steps.
+Once the repository is downloaded in a `lxplus` machine, the skim file processing can be performed in three simple steps.

 1. CMSSW : Set the environment for CMSSW.
 The CMSSW_X_X_X can be created in other location irrespective of the download directory of current project.
 Since we are using `correctionlib` for reading the json files, we use CMSSW_12_1_X as per suggestion at ![link](https://cms-nanoaod.github.io/correctionlib/install.html#inside-cmssw).